raackley/end-2-end-showcase-project/README.md

 ## Run Locally

 The app requires python3, so make sure it is installed first.
 Clone the code repository, install the requirements, and run the server.
-Running in this way is the easiest and the faster for a developer to iterate on code changes, which meets the requirement for easy build and running for the team.
+Running in this way is the easiest and faster for a developer to iterate on code changes, which meets the requirement for easy build and running for team collaboration.

 Clone repo and change directory.

 ```
-git clone git@github.com:raackley/grow-therapy-assignment.git
+git clone git@github.com:raackley/end-2-end-showcase-project.git
 ```

 ```
-cd grow-therapy-assignment
+cd end-2-end-showcase-project
 ```

 Setup and use venv